 Fifty years ago, very little was known about the biological characteristics of mast cells, which are the major source of histamine in the body.
-Since Dr. Beaven first came to the NHLBI in 1962, his laboratory’s research has helped elucidate scientific understanding of the signaling mechanisms and physiological function of these important inflammatory cells.
+Since Dr. Beaven first came to the NHLBI in 1962, his laboratory’s research has helped elucidate the signaling mechanisms and physiological function of these important inflammatory cells.
 His early studies involved developing a series of radiochemical micro-assays for histamine and other compounds that were widely adopted for clinical and biochemical research.
 His group’s own use of these assays resulted in several seminal discoveries, including defining the maturation of mast cells and their role in idiopathic urticarial diseases.
 He was also the first investigator to recognize the anti-tumor effects of non-steroidal anti-inflammatory drugs (NSAIDS) in vivo and in vitro.

 Subsequent work in Dr. Beaven’s laboratory focused on the process of mast cell activation and subsequent release of inflammatory mediators, beginning with research that showed for the first time that phosphoinositide hydrolysis, calcium homeostasis, and degranulation were closely linked and that an increase in cytosolic calcium was an essential signal for degranulation.
 Similar relationships between the phosphoinositides and calcium were demonstrated in B cells and smooth muscle cells.
 His group next showed that activation of protein kinase C was also essential for degranulation and that a calcium signal along with activation of MAP kinase was necessary for activation of phospholipase A2 and production of inflammatory eicosanoids.